 Since this post has been written, undergraduate and graduate students have reached an agreement to collaborate on a list of demands that are inclusive of both groups.
 Further developments will be posted as the protest continues.
 Stay resilient. -Blog Staff

-Marian is a first year student in the Women’s History Program.
+Marian is a first year student in the Women’s History Program at Sarah Lawrence College.

 This morning on International Women’s Day, March 8, 2019, I woke up to Lizzo’s “Juice” stuck in my head.
 Off to a good start, I continued my morning routine while Carly Rae Jepsen, Cherry Glazerr, Rico Nasty, and Dream Wife – amongst others – shuffled and played on my Spotify playlist.
 As Tacocat’s “Hey Girl” came on, it hit me, why aren’t we talking more about the women that have pioneered not just music as a whole, but have used their platform as artists and musicians to promote social, political, and cultural change?
 Of course, there are the greats we all know, but what about Nina Simone, Poly Styrene, and Valerie Agnew?
 For this week’s post, I will share a portion of the activist efforts of these women.